theopn/leetcode/README.md

     2. Iterate through the list.
 If the value is 0, set the next of sentinel to the accumulated sum so far
     3. Else, accumulate the value
     4. Return `sentinel_save.next.next` since they do not want the first 0 in the list
+- **3217.
+Delete Nodes From Linked List Present in Array** (Medium, 2024-09-06 Daily Q):
+    - This is a great question to practice singlely LL deletion and utilization of sentinel node for bulk deletion
+    1. Define a hash table or set for the array elements
+    2. Define a sentinel node and let `sentinel.next` be the head.
+Also let the `curr` be the sentinel
+    3. Iterate while `curr.next` exists
+    4. If `curr.next.val` is in the array elements, delete the node (`temp = curr.next; curr.next = curr.next.next; delete tmp`)
+    5. If no element is deleted, regularly traverse the list
+    6. Return `sentinel.next`
+- **2807.
+Insert Greatest Common Divisors in Linked List** (Medium, 2024-09-10 Daily Q):
+    1. Traverse until `node.next` exists
+    2. get the GCD of `node` and `node.next`
+    3. insert the new GCD node

 ## Tree